Failure To Comply With A Consent Order – What Happens?

-Financial consent orders are used in divorce proceedings to provide legal standing to any divorce settlement that has been reached by divorcing parties.
+Consent Orders are used in divorce proceedings to provide legal standing to a financial settlement that has been reached by divorcing parties.

-But, what happens if one party doesn’t comply with the agreement that has been signed and approved by the Judge?
+But what happens if one party doesn’t comply with a court order that has been approved and signed off by a Judge?

-Both former spouses are legally obliged to abide by the terms contained in a consent order.
+Both former spouses are therefore legally obliged to abide by the terms contained in the consent order.

-If either party breaks one of the terms of a consent order, this will effectively be considered a breach of a court order.
+If either party breaks one of the terms this will effectively be considered a breach of a court order and something that courts can look upon very seriously.

-As such, unless there is a good reason for a breach to occur, the court will generally enforce the consent order.
+As such, unless there is a good reason for a breach to occur, the court will generally enforce the consent order and the person in breach would be liable to fulfill their responsibilities immediately.

-The first step should be to find out the reason for any failure to comply with the consent order.
+The first step should be to find out the reason for non-compliance with the agreed consent order.

 If there was a simple oversight or there is an understandable reason why an ex-spouse was unable to meet their obligations on one occasion, it may be easy to put this right.